Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-dapp.rst

 .. _voting-frontend:

 ========================
-Setting up the front-end
+Setting up the front end
 ========================

-In this part, you will create a web front-end.
-Users can interact with the smart contract easier by using your front-end compared to interacting with the node directly.
+In this part, you will create a web front end.
+Users can interact with the smart contract more easily using a front end compared to interacting with the node directly.
 Non-tech users might find it inconvenient to interact with smart contracts via the Concordium node and some users may choose not to host their own Concordium node locally.
-This tutorial part shows you a setup that alleviates the need for the user to host their own Concordium node.
+This tutorial part shows you a setup that eliminates the need for the user to host their own Concordium node.

-You can lower the bar for entry by coding an appealing front-end that provides additional information to your potential customers.
-Web front-ends are a familiar sight nowadays, but to use the front-end, users will also need to download a web wallet as a browser extension.
+You can lower the bar for entry by coding an appealing front end that provides additional information to your potential customers.
+Web front ends are a familiar sight nowadays, but to use the front end, users will also need to download a web wallet as a browser extension.
-The installation and safe usage of the |bw| might be new for people using your front-end.
+The installation and safe usage of the |bw| might be new for people using your front end.
 Providing comprehensive explanations and step-by-step guides on your website on topics related to the |bw| is important for a good user experience.
 The |bw|
 connects via `HTTPS <https://en.wikipedia.org/wiki/HTTPS>`_ to a server that is connected to a Concordium node.
 This setup alleviates the